Working with Message Templates

 NoteAny extra notes related to the item.

 QR CodeA scannable barcode linked to the item.
-(Tip: The QR code size can be changed by editing the tag, for example: [[QR-Code: h=200]] to make it larger.)
+QR codes can be resized by editing the tag attributes.
+Example: [[QR-Code:h=200]]

 Scheduled ForThe planned start date for the work.